ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ## **What does computer software offer qualitative researchers?**

-CAQDAS software do not do any real analysis for us; rather, they have been designed to help researchers with the mechanisation of the clerical aspects of data management, in other words, CAQDAS replace the traditional tools of qualitative data analysis (paper, pen, scissors) with tools of the digital age.
-The purpose of software is not to provide you with a methodological or analytic framework but rather to support you in certain tasks, such as planning and managing your project, writing analytic memos, marking and commenting on data, searching for string words or phrases, developing a coding schema, coding, recoding, organising data, hyperlinking, mapping, and generating output.
+CAQDAS software do not do any real analysis for us; rather, they have been designed to help researchers with the mechanization of the clerical aspects of data management, in other words, CAQDAS replace the traditional tools of qualitative data analysis (paper, pen, scissors) with tools of the digital age.
+The purpose of software is not to provide you with a methodological or analytic framework but rather to support you in certain tasks, such as planning and managing your project, writing analytic memos, marking and commenting on data, searching for string words or phrases, developing a coding schema, coding, recoding, organizing data, hyperlinking, mapping, and generating output.

 <iframe width="1120px" height="630px" src="https://www.youtube.com/embed/tLKfaCiHVic" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>